-If N2 handover for the PDU Session is not accepted as described in step 5, the SMF does not include an N2 SM Information regarding the PDU Session to avoid establishment of radio resources at the target NG-RAN.
+If the SMF failed to find a suitable I-UPF at step 5, the SMF does not include any N2 SM Information regarding the PDU Session to avoid establishment of radio resources at the target NG-RAN.
 Instead of that, the SMF provides a reason for non-acceptance.
+The SMF decides to (based on local policies) either:

+- trigger re-establishment of PDU Session.
+After handover procedure, SMF sends N1 message to the UE via the AMF by invoking Namf_Communication_N1N2MessageTransfer containing the cause indicating PDU Session re-establishment is required for the UE; or

+- keep the PDU Session (the User Plane connection being deactivated); or

+- release the PDU Session after handover procedure.

 If the SMF has received notification from (T-)AMF that the UE is only reachable for regulatory prioritized services, the SMF does not include any N2 SM info regarding the PDU Session for non-regulatory prioritized services to avoid establishment of radio resources at the target NG-RAN.
 If the SMF receives notification from (T-)AMF that UE is only reachable for regulatory prioritized service after this step via Namf_EventExposure_Notify, the SMF deactivates the PDU Session after handover procedure finish if the PDU Session is not for regulatory prioritized services.

 8. AMF supervises the Nsmf_PDUSession_UpdateSMContext Response messages from the involved SMFs.
 The lowest value of the Max delay indications for the PDU Sessions that are candidates for handover gives the maximum time AMF may wait for Nsmf_PDUSession_UpdateSMContext Response messages before continuing with the N2 Handover procedure.
 At expiry of the maximum wait time or when all Nsmf_PDUSession_UpdateSMContext Response messages are received, AMF continues with the N2 Handover procedure (Handover Request message in step 9).